Community Engagement approach

 Phase 1 - Development of the draft Master Plan

-A Master Plan Reference Group was then formed.
+A Master Plan Reference Group was formed with representatives from these key stakeholders.
 Participants included representatives from local bush care groups, schools, sport and recreation bodies, history groups and key land owners.
-Three meetings were held with the Reference group to present ideas and gain feedback.
-The Reference Group were instrumental in helping guide the development of the draft Master Plan.
+Three meetings were held with the reference group to present ideas and gain feedback.
+The reference group were instrumental in helping guide the development of the draft Master Plan.

 Phase 2 – Release of the draft Master Plan